-From Wednesday 8 June 2016, the visa application lodgement process for applicants in South Africa applying for visas to Australia has changed.
-All applicants, regardless of nationality, who are in South Africa at the time of making a visa application to enter Australia are required to provide their biometrics along with their application, unless otherwise excluded or exempted from doing so under Australian Government policy.
+From Wednesday 8 June 2016, all applicants, regardless of nationality, who are in South Africa at the time of making a visa application to enter Australia are required to provide their biometrics along with their application, unless otherwise excluded or exempted from doing so under Australian Government policy.

 Some applicants may be partially exempt from biometric collection, but will still need to attend a Visa Application or Biometric Collection Centre to provide basic personal identifiers.
 These applicants include minors less than 5 years old (photo only required) and mentally or physically incapable persons (photo only required).

-Currently, Australia is collecting biometric data from visa applicants in a number of countries across Africa, Asia, Europe, the Pacific, the Middle East and the Americas and will continue to expand globally in the future.
-The collecting of biometrics from visa applicants will improve visa integrity, reduce identity fraud and improve security and safety for travellers and the Australian community.
+Australia collects biometrics from visa applicants in a number of countries across Africa, Asia, Europe, the Pacific, the Middle East and the Americas.
+The collection of biometrics from visa applicants will improve visa integrity, reduce identity fraud and improve security and safety for travellers and the Australian community.

 Further information on travel to Australia can be found here.